Attorney General's Office

 Microfilm duplicate: Retain in State Archives permanently with authority to weed.

 Paper: For records beginning in 1971 through 1988.
-Retain in State Archives until microfilmed and then destroy provided microfilm has passed inspection.
+Retain in State Archives permanently or until microfilmed.

 APPRAISAL